Table of Contents

 I’m a responsible sixth-former with experience leading Duke of Edinburgh expeditions and mentoring GCSE pupils, looking for a babysitting job.
 I’m friendly, reliable, and excited to make sure your kids have a great time and stay safe while you enjoy an evening out.

-Consider writing a one-page CV if you don’t have much experience to highlight.
+Write a one-page CV if you don’t have much work or relevant experience yet.
 Putting your CV on a single page will help you avoid filling your application with irrelevant information.

 Skip the writer’s block and make a CV in minutes with our AI software.